 There are in the Church a variety of associations of the faithful.
 Among them are the covenant communities, where members commit to the Lord and to each other to live the Gospel helped by the spirituality and way of life of the community.
-This commitment distinguishes a covenant community from a prayer group.
-Covenant communities are also different from support groups in that they not only seek to overcome a personal disorder, but the members seek to give their entire lives totally to Christ.
+This commitment distinguishes a covenant community from prayer groups.
+Covenant communities are also different from support groups in that they not only seek to overcome a particular personal disorder, but the members seek to give their entire lives totally to Christ.

 Love Crucified Community